OleIdole/NTNU-Kossel-XL-DIY-3D-printer/SoftWare.md

 Enter the settings as shown in the picture below.
 <a href="url"><img src="https://github.com/OleIdole/NTNU-Kossel-XL-DIY-3D-printer/blob/master/Pictures/Cura%20printer%20settings.png" align="center" height="512" width="634" ></a> <br>

-You need to select "Marlin" as the GCode flavor and "1.75mm" as filament diameter.<br>
+You need to select "Marlin" as the GCode flavor and filament diameter to 1.75mm.<br>

 Start Gcode:
 ```